Finnish Army: Cold War

 During the Cold War, Finland was neutral but maintained close ties to the Soviet Union.
-The Finnish Army was in a sticky situation as it bordered the Soviet Union.
-Porkkala was a Soviet naval base taken from Finland in 1944.
-Construction for it finished in 1945 and became a naval base.
-It was handed back to Finland in 1956, for Kaliningrad had become a better place for the Soviet Navy.
+The Finnish Army was in a difficult situation as it bordered the Soviet Union.
+Porkkala was leased to the Soviet Union for 50 years, per the terms of the Moscow Armistice.
+The Soviets completed construction of a naval base at Porkkala in 1945.
+Porkkala was handed back to Finland in 1956, for Kaliningrad had become a better place for the Soviet Navy.